Meeting Time: July 22, 2021 at 5:30pm PDT

 • Default_avatar

-richard harrison about 3 years ago
+richard harrison over 3 years ago

 The RHNA numbers show housing needs can be met with existing zoning when coupled with the generous ADU ordinance that was recently adopted.
 Do not send Sacramento neighborhoods into the unknown without waiting to see if the ADU authority works as planned.
 Do not approve the Housing Element- simply increasing density is not the way to increase housing.
 Where are the parks?
 Where are people going to park their electric cars or old fashioned ICE cars?
 The City has an old sewer system with capacity issues and a limited water supply- neither are addressed by this poor planning- the actual EIR on those hasn't even been done yet!
 The BIG LIE is the proposal has NOTHING to do with making AFFORDABLE housing to rent or buy.
 There will be no generational wealth building for many.
 City leaders hide behind the equity flag but are actually promoting a permanent rental class while making the investor class wealthy.
 Address infrastructure and reduce building fees on 1100 sq ft single family homes.